Riverstone Community Services Programs

 The Legacy Project

-Burkhammer Memorial Scholarship
+Burkhammer Memorial Scholarship (In Development)

 This scholarship was established to honor Genevieve Burkhammer, a patient at Weston State Hospital whose daughter now serves on our Board.
 The Burkhammer Memorial Scholarship supports graduate counseling students and addresses one of the major barriers to completing mental health programs, cost.
 As funding expands, the scholarship will grow to include undergraduates in mental health fields.
 Our belief is simple: one student supported today becomes one more advocate for tomorrow.